 Are You Maximizing Your Garage?

 Designers always talk about how you will use a space personally, since we all have different lifestyles.
-When it comes to garages, that’s even more crucial.
+When it comes to a garage makeover, that’s even more crucial.
 For me, a garage is a combination workshop and relaxation area.
 For you, it might simply be a storage area for your vehicles and unused household items – a place you rarely spend more than a few minutes.
 But here’s the catch: your garage is the first thing you see in the morning as you leave for your day, and the first thing you see when you return home.
 It’s how most of us exit and enter our house, which means it shouldn’t be a forgotten space.
 If you start your morning in a chaotic garage, you are likely to be frustrated before you even back down the driveway.
 That means your garage should be beautiful as well as functional.

 Fortunately there are numerous storage solutions that work well in a garage.
 Stop by your favorite home improvement store and you will see a selection of “systems” you can use to coordinate hardware, toys, sports equipment or whatever you might have cluttering up your garage.
 I prefer cabinets with doors because you can organize your items on the shelves and then close all of the doors for a clean look.
 If you use bins, be sure to label them on the outside with a permanent marker so you don’t always have to open lids to see what’s inside.